Posted by Kasten on 4th May 2021

 Recovering Data

-To recover MySQL, go to the K10 dashboard, click Applications
+To recover MySQL, go to the K10 dashboard, click Applications, and then select Restore on the MySQL card.

 Return to the main dashboard to view the Restore job and verify that it completes successfully.